 MLUA ETHICAL CODE OF CONDUCT

-MLUA Umpires shall:
+MLUA Officials shall:

 1. Not use language or conduct themselves in a manner (or during a game allow players, coaches or fans to do the same) that discriminates on the basis of age, gender, race, religion, sexual orientation, marital status, or against a person with a disability.